Together we achieve

-And while the internet is a great way for children and young people to stay in touch with their friends and keep busy during lockdown, it can also bring risks.
-Now more than ever it’s important to talk to your child about staying safe online and about the apps and sites they’re using.
+The amount of time that children are spending online makes it a significant aspect of their lives.
+While the internet is a great way for children and young people to learn, be entertained and stay in touch with their friends, it can also bring risks.
+In school, children are taught about responsible and respectful online behaviour and staying safe online through our Computing and PSHE curricula.
+This is a vital part of any child's education, but we recognise that most of the time that children spend online is when they are not in school.
+Now more than ever, it’s important to talk to your child about staying safe online and about the apps and sites they’re using.
 We’ve got advice to help.

 At St Michael's we teach children to think SMART.
 Through our PSHE programme and also our Computing Curriculum, we help children to learn about Online Safety.